PadmaMadiri/Nxt-Trendz---ProductsFiltersGroup/README.md

 In this project, let's build a **Nxt Trendz - Products Filters Group** app by applying the concepts we have learned till now.
+If you want to see the output click here : https://padmanxt.ccbp.tech

 ### Refer to the images below: